-On January 26, San Mateo County will conduct its biennial One Day Homeless Count.
-This year, seven library staff are planning to participate in the One Day Homeless Count.
-In collaboration with community and County partners, the San Mateo County Human Services Agency organizes a census and survey of unsheltered homeless people.
+On January 26, San Mateo County conducted its biennial One Day Homeless Count.
+This year, seven library staff participated in the One Day Homeless Count.
+In collaboration with community partners, the San Mateo County Human Services Agency organizes a census and survey of unsheltered homeless people.
 The results from the count will provide us with a better understanding of the number of homeless individuals and families and their needs.
 Having strong data on the number, characteristics, and service needs of homeless people in our community is an important component of library service planning and program development.